 Eastern Europeans demanded an end to Soviet rule.
 Previous attempts to defy the Soviets had failed.
 When Hungarians and Czechs challenged the communist rulers in the past, military force subdued them.
 By the end of the 1980s, a powerful democracy movement was sweeping the region.

-Section 3: The End of the Cold War (cont.)
 In Poland (country in Europe between Germany and the Soviet Union), Lech Walesa led Solidarity, an independent, unlawful labor union demanding economic and political changes.

-Section 3: The End of the Cold War (cont.)
 When Gorbachev declared he would not interfere in Eastern European reforms, Solidarity was legalized.
 A year later, Walesa was elected president of an independent Poland.